Click on the Icon above to be Routed to Information About Parking Adjustments due to the Construction of the New Student Center and Parking Deck

-ALL parking on campus is by permit only or by using and keeping meters activated.
-Students wishing to park on campus (even after the main hours posted on the signs) must have a valid parking permit displayed on a registered vehicle at all times.
-All vehicles displaying a valid permit must be properly registered in your Parking & Transportation account accessible through OneStop before it is parked on campus.
-Please remember that it is very important that all contact information is up to date in student's Parking & Transportation account on OneStop.
+ALL parking on campus is by permit only or by keeping the limited spaces activated at one of our Pay by Space Stations.
+You must display a valid parking permit at all times.
+All vehicles displaying a valid permit must be properly registered in your Parking & Transportation account accessible through Pirate Port before parking that vehicle on campus.
+Please remember that it is very important that all contact information is kept up-to-date in your Parking & Transportation account on Pirate Port.

 Reminder: Certain Spaces on campus are never (including nights, weekends, and holidays) to be occupied unless you specifically have the proper permit listed for that space.
 These spaces are subject to towing at all times and include: